jissjames322/Clinical-Management-System/README.md

 - Staff and Doctor Management
 - Appointment Scheduling
 - Prescription & Lab Test Tracking
-- Stock and Inventory Control

 ---

 ## 📸 Screenshots

-You can add screenshots in this section by uploading images to the `assets` folder (or use URLs if hosted elsewhere):

 ### 📋 Patient List Page
 ![Patient List](./screenshots/list.png)